learnwithparam/website/content/blog/gradient-text-in-css/index.md

 page: false
 category: ['Tutorial']
 tags: ['CSS']
+description: Gradient backgrounds started the trend, nowadays websites have more gradient colors for many elements after gradient become widely supported on modern browsers.
+In this article, we will learn how to do gradient text style using CSS3.
 ---

 Gradient backgrounds started the trend, nowadays websites have more gradient colors for many elements after gradient become widely supported on modern browsers.